zachalbert/ldthw/_color/001-color-overview.md

 * How to get better.
 How to develop your eye.
 * Different ways of picking color. #hex is useful for any RGB based color, because it's easy to copy/paste.
 * Brief overview of light as wave, long medium and short cones, and the idea of primaries.
+* Arbitrariness warning: much of color theory is an attempt to force a complex interaction of light and human perception into a set of rules that are easy to work with.
+These rules were arrived at through lots of study, debate, and experiment, but still don't represent nature in total.

 ### Developing Your Eye
 In this exercise, you're going to start the process of developing your eye for color.
 This is a very personal, subjective exercise.
 Subjectivity is the nature of color.
 People experience color in unique and unexpected ways, so it's important that you balance the study of color theory, with structured observation and practice.
 When your eye is fully developed, you'll be able to quickly identify which color combinations are successful, which are not, and what you need to do to make them more successful.